 Note that the guideline document refers to “Olde Towne.”
 This designation was changed to Riverfront District as of 2015, which was after this guideline document was adopted by the City Council.

 Historic Preservation Rehabilitation Grant

 As a Certified Local Government (CLG), a designation given to St. Helens from the National Parks Service in January of 2009, the City has access to certain grant funds.
 One use of those funds is to pass on that money to citizens to help preserve their federally recognized historic buildings.
 Luckily in this regard, the City has a federally listed St. Helens Downtown Historic District.
 The links below provide information about the City’s Historic Preservation Rehabilitation Grant program.

 - SMALL PURCHASE CONTRACT FORM (for bids)

 - SHPO PRESERVATION & MAINTENANCE AGREEMENT

 - SECRETARY OF INTERIOR’S “STANDARDS FOR REHABILITATION”

 This is funded by a Federal apportionment to Oregon via the National Parks Service (NPS) as administered by the Oregon State Historic Preservation Office (SHPO).
 The following shows projects funded in previous grant cycles:

 St. Helens Downtown Historic District Information

 The St. Helens Downtown Historic District was placed on the National Register of Historic Places in the mid-1980s.
-Though dated (e.g. some buildings that were inventoried are no longer present), it still provides valuable insight to St. Helens’ past.
-The links below include the original National Register documentation, a map reflecting the National Register documentation as well as locally recognized “historic landmarks” in the District and the area zoned Olde Towne St. Helens (OTSH), and a map/diagram showing some of the buildings in the Historic District/OTSH zoning district.
+Though dated (e.g., some buildings that were inventoried are no longer present), it still provides valuable insight to the past of St. Helens.
+The links below include the original National Register documentation, a map reflecting the National Register documentation as well as locally recognized “historic landmarks” in the District and the area zoned Riverfront District (RD), and a map/diagram showing some of the buildings in the Historic District/RD zoning district.